pyscf.lib package¶

 Some calculations may exceed the max_memory limit, especially

-when the attribute Mole.incore_anyway
+when the attribute Mole.incore_anyway was set.

 pyscf.lib.tblis_einsum module¶